 Many large studies have confirmed that marijuana use does not have a good outcome in adolescents.
 The National Institute of Health published a study of cannabis use in high school students and concluded that:

 The literature not only suggests neurocognitive disadvantages to using marijuana in the domains of attention and memory that persist beyond abstinence, but suggest possible macrostructural brain alterations (e.g., morphometry changes in gray matter tissue), changes in white matter tract integrity (e.g., poorer coherence in white matter fibers), and abnormalities of neural functioning (e.g., increased brain activation, changes in neurovascular functioning).
 Earlier initiation of marijuana use (e.g., before age 17) and more frequent use has also been associated with poorer outcome.

-As of yet, clinical research shows that some cannabinoids like CBD do have an effect on the brain which may improve symptoms of ADHD, but in general for cbd for add.
-The effects of cannabis including THC are not clinically proven and need more research.
+As of yet, clinical research shows that some cannabinoids like CBD do have an effect on the brain which may improve symptoms of ADHD.
+The effects of THC are not clinically proven and need more research.
 Until then, caution should be used especially when considering cannabis products for use in adolescents.

 Please Note: Before using medical cannabis for any major or minor illnesses or disorders please seek professional medical advice before doing so.